hari-priya-06/Train_berth_Allocator/README.md

-# Train_berth_Allocator
-Train Berth Allocator is a simple program that helps passengers determine their berth allocation in a sleeper coach train.

 # Train Berth Allocator

 Train Berth Allocator is a simple C program designed to help passengers find their berth allocation in a sleeper coach train.
 It takes a berth number as input and outputs the corresponding type of berth.